A new decision method for Intuitionistic Logic by 3-valued non-deterministic truth-tables (pre-print version): Gr atz's decision procedure for

 \begin{enumerate} \item $\forall \alpha \in \Lambda$ such that $v_p(\alpha) = 1$, there exists $w_p\in PLV$ such that $w_p(\alpha) = 0$ and, $\forall \beta \in \Lambda$, $w_p(\beta) = 2$ whenever $v_p(\beta) = 2$. \end{enumerate} \end{definition}

+\begin{remark} The set $PLV$ plays a fundamental role in the proof of soundness and completeness of the truth-tables decision procedure introduced in~\cite{gratz_truth_2022}.
+Some comments on this notion are in order at this point.

-\begin{remark} In~\cite[p.
-15]{gratz_truth_2022} it is observed that, being $\Lambda$ finite, the set of $PLV$s with domain $\Lambda$ is well-defined (that is, it is not cyclic), given that the search space is finite: the set of all the partial valuations with domain $\Lambda$ is finite.
-Moreover, it is proved in~\cite{gratz_truth_2022} that this notion is analytic in $\mathcal{M}_{S4}$ (i.e, every partial level valuation in $\mathcal{M}_{S4}$ can be extended to a level valuation in $\mathcal{M}_{S4}$) and co-analytic (i.e, for any level valuation $v$ in $\mathcal{M}_{S4}$, the restriction of $v$ to a partial level valuation $v_p$ defined over a finite set $\Lambda$ closed under subformulas is a partial level valuation). \end{remark}
+The existence (and uniqueness) of the set $PLV$ is the crucial fact used in his proof.
+In this respect, \cite[p.
+15]{gratz_truth_2022} presents an algorithm (Algorithm~3.4) for computing the set $PLV$ of partial level valuations as a (constructive) truth-table.
+He argues that this process is well-defined since the set of all partial valuations with domain $\Lambda$ is finite, so is its powerset.
+Uniqueness is tacitly assumed, given the nature of the algorithm.
+Moreover, he proves that this notion is analytic in $\mathcal{M}_{S4}$ (i.e., every partial level valuation in $\mathcal{M}_{S4}$ can be extended to a level valuation in $\mathcal{M}_{S4}$) and co-analytic (i.e., for any level valuation $v$ in $\mathcal{M}_{S4}$, the restriction of $v$ to a partial level valuation $v_p$ defined over a finite set $\Lambda$ closed under subformulas is a partial level valuation).
+This argument, justified by the uniqueness of the set $PLV$, allows us to conclude that the truth-table procedure corresponds exactly to the level valuation semantics.
+A similar and fully detailed argument will be given for \ipl\ in Section~\ref{tables-IPL}. \end{remark}